-Take the Joshin Railway from Takasaki to Joshu-Tomioka Station (35 mins, 810 yen).
+Take the Joshin Railway from Takasaki to Joshu-Tomioka Station (35 minutes, 810 yen).
 From the station, it's a 10–15 minute walk to the silk mill.
-You can also buy a 2200 yen round-trip ticket that includes entry to the mill.
-A local loop bus runs every 40–60 minutes between the station, parking area, and silk mill (100 yen per ride).
+Alternatively, you can purchase a 2,200 yen round-trip ticket that includes entry to the mill.
+A local loop bus operates every 40–60 minutes between the station, parking area, and silk mill (100 yen per ride).

 Tomioka Silk Mill

-The site features well-preserved brick buildings including the reeling mill, east and west warehouses, and the former residence of the French director, Paul Brunat.
-The large complex was built in Tomioka due to its rich natural resources, cool climate, and good transport access to Yokohama.
-Visitors can enter several buildings, explore old silk machines, and enjoy free multilingual audio tours.
-Guided tours in Japanese are available for a small fee.
+Today, the well-preserved site offers visitors a fascinating glimpse into the past with its historic brick buildings, including the reeling mill, east and west warehouses, and the residence of the French director, Paul Brunat.
+Set in Tomioka due to its abundant natural resources, cool climate, and proximity to Yokohama for transport, the complex remains a testament to Japan’s industrial ingenuity.
+Guests can explore the factory’s original silk machines and experience the mill’s history through free multilingual audio tours.
+For those interested in a deeper understanding, guided tours in Japanese are also available for a small fee.

 Hours and Fees